Axway-API-Management-Plus/axway-api-management-automated/api-emr-diagnostic/README.md

 npm start
 ```

+After starting the API-Builder process locally using npm start you can point your browser to: http://localhost:8080/console

 As part of the CI/CD workflow, a Docker image for the API-Builder application is created and rolled out in
 Kubernetes using the [deployment](config/api-deployment.yaml).